 - Remove from the heat and cool slightly, before whisking in the eggs one at a time.

-- Pour the butter mixture onto the yeast-milk mixture and whisk together.
+- Pour the butter mixture into the yeast-milk mixture and whisk together.

 - Add and stir in the zest, orange extract and dried fruit.

-- Add the flour mix and fold to combine until you have a sticky, even dough.
+- Add the flour mix and stir to combine thoroughly.

 - Rub a little olive oil onto your hands (it may help to wear oiled food gloves) and take a large spoon (or small-medium ice cream scoop) of dough and roll into a ball (about 6 cm/2½ inches in diameter).
 Place on the baking sheet.

-- Cover lightly with a piece of cling film, place the trays in a warm place and leave the dough to rise for about 50 to 60 minutes, or until almost doubled in size.
+- Cover lightly with a piece of cling film and place the tray(s) in a warm place to proof for 45 to 60 minutes, or until almost doubled in size.

 - Pre-heat the oven to 200 C/400 F/Gas 6.

-- When risen, make a smooth flour paste by mixing the flour and water together.
+- When almost risen, prepare a smooth flour paste for the crosses by mixing the flour and water together.

-- Pipe a cross onto the top of each bun (following the score line)
+- Pipe (or drizzle) a cross onto the top of each bun.

-- Bake for 15 minutes until golden brown.
+- Bake for 16 to 20 minutes until golden brown.

-- Whilst baking, make the glaze by mixing the sugar and water and heating either in a small saucepan or in a bowl in the microwave to dissolve and blend.
+- While baking, make the glaze by mixing the sugar and water and heating either in a small saucepan or in a bowl in the microwave to dissolve and blend.

-- Remove the buns from the oven and (while still warm) brush the top of each with a good coating of sugar glaze before placing on a wire rack to cool.
+- Remove the buns from the oven and (while still warm) brush the top of each with a good coating of sugar glaze before placing (immediately) on a wire rack to cool.